 The IFC Executive Board is the governing umbrella of the 15 IFC fraternities.
-It is made up of eight fraternity men who have previously served as Rho Alphas, on the Judicial Board, on the Recruitment Standards Board or as IFC chapter delegates.
+It is made up of nine fraternity men who are elected by the chapter presidents.
 Applications and the interview process for selection occur in fall each year.

 When is IFC fraternity Formal Recruitment 2018?

 The main events of Formal Recruitment occur August 30-September 6, 2020 however, there are required events like Convocation, PNM Education and Round Zero that occur prior to August 30th.

 How much does it cost to register for Formal Recruitment 2018?

 - $175 (June 1 – July 31, 2020)

 - $200 (August 1 – September 25, 2020)

 *Students must be registered and have paid the registration fee before the deadline to participate in formal recruitment.
 There are no exceptions nor refunds.

 How do I know if the Interfraternity Council has received my online registration form?